LE BARON ‘1865’

-The screaming howl of V8 and V12 engines ripping up the refined air of the most fashionable seaside resort in Belgium: this is the spirit of the ‘Zoute Grand Prix.’
-To host this unique meeting of the world’s most exclusive classic cars and modern dream machines, genteel Knokke is being re-engineered as a proper racing circuit with its own rally, a prestigious auction and a Concours d’Elégance.
+The screaming howl of V8 and V12 engines ripping up the refined air of the most fashionable seaside resort in Belgium: that’s the spirit of the ‘Zoute Grand Prix’.
+To host this unique meeting of the world’s most exclusive classic cars and modern dream vehicles, genteel Knokke is each year re-engineered into a proper racing circuit with its own rally, a prestigious auction and a Concours d’Elégance.

-This year, the Zoute Grand Prix takes place from October 8 until October 11.
+This year, the Zoute Grand Prix takes place from 6 till 9 October, included.

 Allies in excellence, Lebeau-Courally and Rolls-Royce Wraith